KCHuang-Lab/CUPID-seq/README.md

 1. **Installation and setting up the Docker image** \
-  There are two ways to acquire the docker image needed for analysis, either by pulling directly from docker hub (the easiest approach) or using the dockerfile and other inputs provided in 'docker-demux.zip' (available on ZENODO LINK) to build the docker image.\
+  There are two ways to acquire the docker image needed for analysis, either by pulling directly from docker hub (the easiest approach) or using the Dockerfile and other inputs provided here in 'demux/docker_image_files' to build the docker image.\
 \
   **Pulling image:** \
   Launch Docker.
 Then in a terminal, run:\